samWson/smalltalk-and-erlang/article.md

 _Processes communicate by sending and receiving messages...
 Message sending is asynchronous and safe, the message is guaranteed to eventually reach the recipient, provided that the recipient exists._[5]

-This quote is in opposition with the 5th characteristic of a COPL regarding the guarantees of message recipt, but key features are still there: processes are isolated not only in state an behavior but also in execution.
+This quote is in opposition with the 5th characteristic of a COPL regarding the guarantees of message receipt, but key features are still there: processes are isolated not only in state an behavior but also in execution.
 They are asynchronous and communicate with messages.

 #### Summarizing Concurrency Oriented Programming